SomeWeekendReading/someweekendreading.github.io/_posts/2026-06-03-boston-go-boom.md

 <a id="fn1">1</a>: E Shorey, ["NASA confirms exploding meteor caused boom"](https://thelocalinsidernews.com/nasa-confirms-boom/), _The Local Insider_, 2026-May-30.

 I know approximately nothing about _The Local Insider_.
-It appears to be an amalgam of what used to be in the now-late-lamented town newspapers.
+It appears to be an amalgam of what used to be in the now-lamentably-late town newspapers.
 I wish them well! [↩](#fn1a)

 <a id="fn2">2</a>: M Dixit, ["75,000 mph-speeding meteor behind massive sonic boom over Massachusetts, NASA says"](https://www.msn.com/en-us/weather/topstories/75000-mph-speeding-meteor-behind-massive-sonic-boom-over-massachusetts-nasa-says/ar-AA24xzZg), _MSN_, no specific date but likely 2026-Jun-01. [↩](#fn2a)